tonyarnold/tonyarnold.github.io/_posts/2014-04-27-speeding-up-jekylls-latent-semantic-mapping.md

         gem 'narray', :git => "https://github.com/tonyarnold/narray"
         gem 'gsl', :git => "https://github.com/tonyarnold/rb-gsl"

-    *If you already have a Gemfile, the important lines are `narray` and `gsl`.
-Be sure to include the git repository links, as these contain my fixes to compile on OS X 10.9 "Mavericks".*
+    > **Note:** If you already have a Gemfile, the important lines are `narray` and `gsl`.
+Be sure to include the git repository links, as these contain my fixes to compile on OS X 10.9 "Mavericks".

 3. Now use Bundler to install the dependencies on your Mac:

         $ cd {YOUR SITE'S FOLDER}
         $ bundle install

-    *It's probably worth while looking into a tool like [RVM](http://rvm.io/), [rbenv](http://rbenv.org) or similar that will let you create gemsets so that you don't pollute the system rubygems unnecessarily.*
+    > **Note:** It's probably worth while looking into a tool like [RVM](http://rvm.io/), [rbenv](http://rbenv.org) or similar that will let you create gemsets so that you don't pollute the system rubygems unnecessarily.

 4. Now start up Jekyll and activate LSI (add `--watch` if you want to rebuild on any change to your content):